datadryad/dryad-app/app/views/layouts/_about.html.md

 - Promotes data visibility through usage and download metrics and by allowing content to be indexed, searched and retrieved.
 - Promotes data quality by employing professional curators to ensure the validity of the files and descriptive information.
 - Contents are free to download and re-use under a Creative Commons Zero (CC0) license.
-- Contents are preserved for the long term, in partnership with the DataONE network and with Data Archiving and Networked Services (DANS) to guarantee access to contents indefinitely.
+- Contents are preserved for the long term to guarantee access to contents indefinitely.
 - Open source, standards-compliant technology.